bawee/taxonomy/README.rst

 Note: this script calls traverse_taxonomy.pl which must be in the working directory

-For use on a paralell cluster
+For use on a parallel cluster
 ================================

 1. Same as step 1 above.